sindresorhus/del/readme.md

 del.sync(['public/assets/**', '!public/assets', '!public/assets/goat.png']);
 ```

-To delete all subfolders inside `public/` you can do:
+To delete all sub-directories inside `public/`, you can do:

 ```js
 dev.sync([`public/*/`]);